sentinel-official/docs/docs/full-node-setup/validate/README.md

 Once you've [become a validator](/full-node-setup/validate/become-validator), it is strongly recommended to setup the following tools:

-- [TMKMS](/full-node-setup/validate/essential-tools/tmkms/overview): protect your private validator key with the Tendermint Key Managemet System
+- [TMKMS](/full-node-setup/validate/tmkms/overview): protect your private validator key with the Tendermint Key Managemet System
-- [Cosmovisor](/full-node-setup/validate/essential-tools/cosmovisor): a tool that assists in the smooth and safe upgrade of the blockchain software
-- [REStake App](/full-node-setup/validate/essential-tools/restake/overview): a guide to join Restake.app and enable your Validator for autocompound
+- [REStake App](/full-node-setup/validate/restake/overview): a guide to join Restake.app and enable your Validator for autocompound

 ### Voting power